-A good BBQ rub can make good meat taste better and transform plain ‘ol ribs into award-winning meat.
-Despite being very secretive with their recipes, you will find a variety of pitmasters selling their best and competition-winning rub recipes.
+Good BBQ rubs can make good meat taste better and transform plain ‘ol ribs into award-winning meat.
+Even though pitmasters are very secretive about their recipes, many of them sell their best and competition-winning rub recipes online.

-OK, so you are here looking for the best BBQ rub, I have compiled a list of the best BBQ rubs, including every flavor profile and for different types of meat.
+I have compiled a list of the best BBQ rubs, including every flavor profile and for different types of meat, including ribs, chicken, fish, and beef.

-This BBQ Rub is the creation of two competitors, Malcolm and Waylon Reed, who dominated several BBQ competitions.
+Malcolm Reed, who has won several barbecue competitions, came up with this BBQ Rub.
 Aside from the cool name, this brand has been highly rated and praised both by backyard cooks and experts alike.
-This rub yields an interesting mahogany bark with a good flavor.
-Spices include peppercorn, dill, weed, turmeric, and natural flavors.
+This rub yields an interesting mahogany bark and good flavor.
+Ingredients include brown sugar, paprika, dehydrated orange peel, and natural flavors, among other spices.

 This is a US company, and their products are made here in the US.
 They pride themselves on only using the best ingredients and manufacturing practices and have been making some of their products for over 10 years.

-Killer Hugs is known for its pork rub, but they also make all kinds of pork rubs, including a Texas Brisket Rub and a beef rub.
+Killer Hugs is known for its pork rub, but they also make other BBQ seasoning mixes, including a Texas Brisket Rub and a steak rub.

 - Flavor Profile: Sweet and Spicy